ASC Cohesion Processes & Residencies

 • The poem is like a survey, revealing both what’s in common as well as unspoken tensions and disagreements with the group.

-Ponder to Page is a fun, easy, safe step-by-step process for crafting resonant stories out of seemingly small, meaningful experiences --- even those that may seem quite ordinary.
+Ponder to Page deepens and accelerates connection through a fun, easy, safe three-step process for crafting resonant stories out of seemingly small, meaningful experiences — even those that may seem quite ordinary.

-• It offers story skills useful in many situations —personal, community-based & professional (e.g. both Regie and Guy's children recently used these skills on college/high school applications, resulting in acceptance and scholarship)
+• The workshop also offers proven story skills useful in many situations —personal, community-based & professional (e.g. both Regie and Guy's children recently used these skills on college/high school applications, resulting in acceptance and scholarship)

 Participants join each other for a dinner as we regale each other with meaningful conversation and stories in the form of toasts reflecting a theme, (e.g., “To Those Who Shape Us.*”)